Emerald Downs: Longacres Mile

-Emerald Downs biggest race is the Longacres Mile Handicap, a Grade III event.
+Emerald Downs biggest race is the Longacres Mile Handicap, a listed event.
 The race was announced in June 1935 so Longacres founder Joe Gottstein could have a signature one mile (1.6 km) race.
 He felt the mile was an overlooked distance, neither a sprint nor an endurance run.
 In order to attract racers and attention, the purse was set at $10,000, instantly the largest staked one mile (1.6 km) race in the country (and it would remain so for more than 40 years).

 As soon as the announcement was made, the first running of the race had 20 entrants; 16 actually started.
 The stakes attracted the owners of a New Orleans horse named Biff, grandson of Man o' War, who had just won $5000 in Chicago.
 Biff had the attention of everyone for weeks before the event and no owners would run their horses in preliminary races with him.
 Biff was first out of the gate but was stalked by Coldwater, a 20-1 longshot that wasn't regarded well.
 Near the end of the mile Biff was showing clear strain and Coldwater overtook him to win.

 In 2008, locally owned and bred Wasserman took the Longacres Mile closing fast to win in a photo finish over horses shipped in to run the race.
 The 75th Longacres Mile was run on August 22, 2010.
 It was won by the betting favorite, Noosa Beach.
 Ridden by Ricky Frazier and trained by Doris Harwood for owner Jeff Harwood, the winner paid $5.60, $3.80 and $3.00.
 Jersey Town finished second, followed by the 2009 Mile champion, Assessment.

 The 2011 Longacres Mile featured a showdown between defending champion Noosa Beach and multiple graded stakes-winning millionaire Awesome Gem.
 Awesome Gem took the lead near the wire, defeating Noosa Beach by 1 1/2 lengths.
 It was his 9th win in 46 career starts, boosting his earnings to over $2.6 Million.
 In 2012, jockey Mario Gutierrez became the first rider to sweep the Kentucky Derby and Longacres Mile in the same year, guiding I'll Have Another to wins in the Kentucky Derby and Preakness Stakes, and then taking the Mile aboard Canadian shipper Taylor Said.

 In 2014-2015, Stryker Phd became the first horse to win the Longacres Mile in consecutive years at Emerald Downs.
 The 6-year-old Washington-bred gelding by Bertrando-Striking Scholar is owned by Jim and Mona Hour of Bellevue, Wash., trained by Larry Ross and ridden by Leslie Mawing.

 Emerald Downs selected other races and inaugural date: